AidanJReid/Forex-Comix-gitpod/README.md

 ## Technologies Used

-- [AWSCloud9](https://aws.amazon.com/cloud9/) Primary IDE for coding and enabled me to connect and push to Github/Heroku as needed.
+- [AWSCloud9](https://aws.amazon.com/cloud9/) - Primary IDE for coding and enabled me to connect and push to Github/Heroku as needed.
-- [Gitpod](https://www.gitpod.io/) Used for the closing stages of my project because I ran out of credits on AWS.
+- [Gitpod](https://www.gitpod.io/) - Used for the closing stages of my project because I ran out of credits on AWS.
 - [GitHub](https://github.com/) - Used to store code in a remote repository, hosting and for successful deployment of site.

 ### Front-End Technologies
-- **HTML5**
+- **HTML**
     - [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) - Used to structure pages, forms and associated content with user profiles as well as database.
 It also featured in the nav and footer sections of the page.
-- **CSS3**
+- **CSS**
     - [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3) - Used as the base for cascading styles.
 - **JQuery**
     - [jQuery 3.4.1](https://code.jquery.com/jquery/) - Used to improve and simplify Javascript code.